sunali1/tic_tac_toe_tech_test/README.md

 •••Domain Model

-Board: initializes a new game of 3X3 cells, is responsible for
+Board: initializes a new game of 3X3 cells, is responsible for setting and getting of values for the grid and deciding win, lose or draw

 Cell: writes O or X  as per player input